January 14, 2020

 See Cuisinart Multiclad Pro cookware at WalMart (several buying options)

-Multiclad Pro is Cuisinart's most popular clad cookware line, and may be their most popular cookware in any category.
-It's a straight-up knockoff of All-Clad D3, and close in construction and performance.
-The main difference is the price: it will set you back a fraction of All-Clad.
+Multiclad Pro is Cuisinart's flagship clad cookware line.
+It's a straight-up knockoff of All-Clad D3, so quite close in construction and performance.
+The main difference is the price: it will set you back a fraction of the All-Clad: a 12 piece set of Multiclad Pro is about $220, while a 10 piece set of All-Clad D3 is about $700.

 Multiclad Pro is available in two set sizes--7 piece and 12 piece--and also as individual pieces (open stock).
-You will find the best variety of pieces on Amazon or at Bed, Bath & Beyond.
+You will find the best variety of pieces on Amazon, or possibly on the Cuisinart site, although prices can be higher there.

 Sets include: